ihsaan-ullah/create_a_codalab_challenge/starting_kit/README.md

-# Starting kit for Bees and Wasps Challenge.
+# Starting kit for Insects Classification Challenge

 This challenge uses a Dataset from **MUSÉUM NATIONAL D’HISTOIRE NATURELLE**

 The dataset coniststs of total 290,000 images and each image belongs to one of the following classes

 1. Bee
 2. Wasp
 3. Other insect
 4. Butterfly insect
-5. Other

 This challenge is about creating and predicting a Machine Learning model and train it with the data provided to classify the images into the mentioned 5 categories.